fAzeOl/AnsysLicenseManager/README.md

 ✅ **Clearly visualizes** which licenses are **in use**, **fully occupied**, or **available**
 ✅ **Makes it easier for teams** to track license usage and avoid unnecessary delays

 It’s a small but useful tool that helps teams work more efficiently with ANSYS licenses - especially when licenses are limited within the team!

----
+**Note** - The app works with Windows and was tested on ANSYS 2021R2.

-## ✨ Features
+## Features

 🔹 **Integrated SQLite Database** – Stores license, user, and server information
 🔹 **Real-time ANSYS License Tracking** – Displays usage in an easy-to-read format